 Arthur and Wilfred turned right into the bar, a much larger room but, again, heaving with men engaged in discussions, most of which seemed to be about the ending of the strike.
 Arthur elbowed his way towards the bar where Thomas Fielding, the portly landlord, was dispensing beer at an alarming rate.
-There was no finesse; the glass was placed under the tap of the barrel; it was turned, and gravity did the rest.
-There were six barrels in a line, each with pools of beer on the floor beneath.
-On the shelves above the barrels, rows of pint bottles of ale - brown ale, pale ale, stout; slightly more expensive than that from the barrel and, therefore, less popular.
-The ale arrived daily by horse-drawn wagon, straight from the Knowle Spring Brewery and Malt kilns.
+There was no finesse; the glass was placed under the tap of the barrel; it was turned and gravity did the rest.
+There were six barrels in a line with pools of beer on the floor underneath each.
+On the shelves above the barrels, rows of pint bottles of ale - brown ale, pale ale, stout, slightly more expensive than that from the barrel and, therefore, less popular.
+The ale came straight from the Knowle Spring Brewery and Malt kilns by horse-drawn wagon on a daily basis.